werd0n4/uncontrolled-intersection/README.md

 ##### Important note
 While writing project, we abandoned idea of creating crossroad with traffic lights.
 Traffic lights would not cause critical section on crossroad.
-Thus, we implemented crossroad equivalent crossroad.
+Thus, we implemented equivalent crossroad.
 There are two rules (as in real life): right hand rule and left turn rule.

 ##### Limitations